harissetiyono/mobile-developer-flutter-guidelines/docs/3_VERSION_CONTROL_GIT.md

 - Assign reviewers to the PR based on their expertise and involvement in the affected code.
 - Address any review comments and ensure that the PR meets the project's coding standards, test coverage requirements, and acceptance criteria before merging.

+### Submitting a Pull Request

+1. **Pull Latest Changes:** Before submitting a pull request, pull the latest changes from the upstream repository to ensure your branch is up-to-date:

+    `git pull origin main`

+2. **Push Changes:** Once you're satisfied with your changes, push your branch to your forked repository:

+    `git push origin feature/your-feature-name`

+3. **Create Pull Request:** Go to the GitHub page of your forked repository and create a new pull request from your branch to the main branch of the upstream repository.

+4. **Pull Request Description:**

+- **Overview:** Provide a brief overview of the changes introduced by your pull request.
+- **Checklist:** Include a checklist of tasks completed, such as testing, documentation updates, etc.
+- **Related Issues:** If your pull request addresses any specific issues, reference them here.
+- **Additional Notes:** Any additional information or context relevant to the pull request.

+5. **Review and Address Feedback:** Be responsive to any feedback or review comments provided on your pull request.
+Make necessary adjustments based on the feedback received.

+### Additional Tips

+- **Keep Pull Requests Small:** Try to keep your pull requests focused on a single issue or feature to make the review process more manageable.

+- **Follow Coding Guidelines:** Ensure your code follows the coding style and guidelines established for the project.

+- **Write Tests:** Whenever possible, include tests for your changes to maintain code quality and prevent regressions.

+- **Be Patient:** Understand that pull requests may take time to review and merge.
+Be patient and respectful throughout the process.

+## Pull Request Example Template

+### **Overview**

+This pull request introduces a new feature to the project that allows users to filter search results based on location.
+It includes updates to the search functionality and UI components to support this feature.

+### **Checklist**

+- [x]  Implemented search filtering by location
+- [x]  Added UI components for location selection
+- [x]  Updated documentation with usage instructions for the new feature
+- [x]  Conducted thorough testing to ensure functionality and compatibility

+### **Related Issues**

+Closes #123

+### **Additional Notes**

+This feature enhances the user experience by providing more targeted search results based on user-specified locations.
+It is designed to be intuitive and seamless, integrating smoothly with the existing search functionality.

 ## Git Workflow Overview

 The team follows a Git workflow based on feature branching and pull requests to manage code changes efficiently.
 The typical workflow consists of the following steps: